diharaw/dw-thread-pool/README.md

 int main()
 {
-    // create thread pool instance with number of worker threads and queue size as template parameters. dw::ThreadPool<4, 100> thread_pool;
+    // create thread pool instance.
+Pass in the number of worker threads as the constructor parameter.
+Passing in 0 will
+    // create (N - 1) number of worker threads, with N being the number of hardware threads. dw::ThreadPool thread_pool;
+    dw::ThreadPool custom_worker_count = dw::ThreadPool(2);

     // create task on the stack. no dynamic allocations required. dw::Task task;